romainlafarguette/varfxi/README.md

 ================================

-This Python notebook replicates the tables and the charts of the IMF WP on VaR-Rule for Foreign Exchange Interventions.
+This Python notebook replicates the tables and the charts of the IMF WP on "Foreign Exchange Interventions Rules for Central Banks: A Risk-Based Framework"

-It uses  a Python package  that I have  written, DistGARCH, also  available in this  Github folder,  with  the public  FX intervention  data  from the  Banco Mexico.
+The paper uses  a Python package  that I have  written, DistGARCH, also  available in this  Github folder,  with  the public  FX intervention  data  from the  Banco Mexico.
 DistGARCH is based on the ARCH package of Kevin Sheppard.